InvestedBrick/Brick-Lang/README.md

 output "Hello World!";
 ```

-This will print a newline automativally, if you don't want a newline just add a `noend` after the last argument.
+This will print a newline automatically, if you don't want a newline just add a `noend` after the last argument.

 To output variables you first need to convert them to their ascii representation: